visgl/luma.gl/docs/api-guide/gpu/gpu-rendering.md

 }
 ```

-Clearing a specific draw buffer in a framebuffer (WebGL 2)
+Clearing a specific draw buffer in a framebuffer

 ```typescript
 framebuffer.clear({